-To have an anti-racist workplace where all staff can thrive, first we need to take a look at our own biases.
+To have a workplace where all staff can thrive, first, we need to take a look at our own biases.

 Art can be your critical lens on this self-reflection journey to help your workplace be more inclusive.